marquesarthur/cronicas-rpg/class_paladin_zealer.md

 A noble Paladin, fervent in his dedication to righteousness, can draw upon the spirit of that dedication to perform seemingly impossible tasks.
 When surrounded by his enemies, a Paladin versed in this skill sets upon his adversaries with the zealous fervor of many times his number.

 Starting at **7th level**, you can use your reaction twice per round.
 Whenever you take the Attack action, you can make one additional melee attack to an additional target.
-You can use this feature a number of times equal to your Charisma or Strength modifier (a minimum of once).
+You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.

 ___